mopidy/mopidy/docs/installation/debian.rst

 doesn't find the extension, there's probably a simple explanation and solution.

-Mopidy installed with APT can detect and use Mopidy extensions installed with either APT and pip.
+Mopidy installed with APT can detect and use Mopidy extensions installed with both APT and pip.
 APT installs Mopidy as :file:`/usr/bin/mopidy`.

-Mopidy installed with pip can only detect Mopidy extensions installed from pip. pip usually installs Mopidy as :file:`/usr/local/bin/mopidy`.
+Mopidy installed with pip can only detect Mopidy extensions installed with pip. pip usually installs Mopidy as :file:`/usr/local/bin/mopidy`.

 If you have Mopidy installed from both APT and pip, then the pip-installed